 Subsequent events are events or transactions that occur after the statement of financial position date but before the financial statements are issued.
-We have evaluated subsequent events through the issuance date of the audit report, October 8, 2021, and there were no subsequent events to be disclosed but did identify one matter for disclosure in Note 13.
+We have evaluated subsequent events through the issuance date of the audit report, October 20, 2023, and there were no subsequent events to be disclosed.